lsu-emdm/nx-AjaxDemo/README.md

 #NexusUI AJAX/PHP Demo

-*NOTES:* This repo is being prepared, and the *examples* in /examples do not work.
-For a working demo, use index.html and receiver.maxpat.

-Step 1: Host this folder on an Apache (or other) server.
+Step 1: Host this folder on an Apache server (or other server with PHP enabled).

 Step 2: Open index.html in a browser (must be on /localhost/) and receiver.maxpat in Max (and turn on the DAC).